fedidat/HexoSite/source/_posts/480-computer-setup.md

 At the moment, I only use my Dell XPS 9560 (15"), which I bought in April 2017.
 It is equipped with:

-- a non-touch matte 1920x1080 display without borders,
+- a non-touch matte 1920x1080 display with tiny bezels (useful and functional, no smartphone gimmicks),
-- 16GB of RAM (back when it was cheaper),
+- 16GB of RAM (before the cartel-organized shortage),
 - a 2.8GHz Intel Core i7-7700HQ CPU, quad-core at 45W TDP,
 - a GTX 1050 GPU that allows me to play most games at low settings, even on Linux,
 - 512 GB Toshiba SSD,